This perennial grass produces leafy culms about 2-3' long that

 The culms are medium green, terete, and unbranched.
 Alternate leaves

-occur along the lower one-third of each flowering culm; their blades are widely
+occur along the lower one-third of each flowering culm; their blades

 spreading and arch toward the ground.
 The leaf blades are up to ¾"

 across and 24" long; they are dark green, glabrous, and

 slightly rough-textured along their margins.
 The leaf sheaths are